-Haryana to declare HBSE Class 10 board exam results today; check your grades on bseh.org.in
+Haryana to declare HBSE Class 10 board exam results today; check your grades on bseh.org.in - Firstpost

-The Haryana state government has announced results for its Class XII board examinations on Thursday evening.
-Students who appeared for the relevant exams have been told to visit the official website of the Haryana Board of School Education (HBSE) on Thursday evening and check their results.
+The Haryana state government has announced results for its Class XII board examinations today.
+Students who appeared for the relevant exams have been told to visit the official website of the Haryana Board of School Education (HBSE) today and check their results.

 The website to check the results is bseh.org.in.